3007-Team-Sixteen/OO-ACS/phase1_report.md

 instruments - **Prem, Kai**
-•Session management – Handling login sessions, preventing unauthorized access, and dealing with connection timeouts or suspicious activity. **Mo** •Admin and operations access – Providing secure tools for Enjjin’s staff to manage accounts, enforce bans, and troubleshoot authentication issues. **Steve**
+•Session management – Handling login sessions, preventing unauthorized access, and dealing with connection timeouts or suspicious activity. **Mo** •Admin and operations access – Providing secure tools for Enjjin's staff to manage accounts, enforce bans, and troubleshoot authentication issues. **Steve**

 Although Roles have been assigned, as a group we believe that all participants should be conversant in all roles.